$350,000 wrongful death settlement + $250,000 for minors

 - Who can I sue for punitive damages?

 - How long does it take to settle a wrongful death lawsuit?

 - A life is priceless; there is no accurate calculator for a wrongful death lawsuit

 Before filing a lawsuit there's a few things you should know.

 Wisconsin operates under a shared fault law, meaning each person is held responsible for a portion of the liability in a car accident.
 If you weren't fully at fault for the crash, you are eligible to win compensation for your injuries in a settlement or lawsuit should it come to it.
-Here's a few more things you need to know about making a claim after an accident:
+Here's a few more things you need to know about filing a car accident lawsuit in Wisconsin:

 - How to file a car accident lawsuit

 - How much time a car accident suit takes

 - You can file yourself, but recommend legal counsel

 - Examples of Wisconsin car accident settlements